 Fatherhood is a tricky proposition.
-We all want to be great dads, but chances are, our fathers never sat down with us and taught us how to be one.
+We all want to be great dads, but chances are, our fathers never sat down with us and taught us how to be a better father.

 And we don’t necessarily want to be our fathers.
 I mean, we want to emulate their positive influence on us, but we also want to do it our own way.
 And because children tend to spend more of their time with their mother, not being the greatest dad ever isn’t as obvious.
 No matter who we are, though, we can always improve our relationship with our kids and our spouse, and we can redefine the meaning of fatherhood each and every day.

-There’s not as big of a movement toward better ‘fathering’ as there is toward better mothering.
+There’s not as big of a movement toward how to be a better father as there is toward better mothering.
 No big fancy fatherhood magazines, no Oprah for dads, no real exchange of fatherhood improvement programs.
 There’s just Natural Papa.
 (I’m kidding.
 There’s a bunch of great dad blogs out there.)

 I’m a crappy dad sometimes, yet I hope that I’m always learning how to be a better father, so I felt moved to put some of my thoughts on fatherhood down in words to share with you.